-The U.S. freight rail network moves the raw goods and finished products that fuel the American economy, from the materials that generate electricity to power businesses to the consumer goods filling shopping carts.
+The U.S. freight rail network moves the raw goods and finished products that fuel the American economy, from the industrial materials that supply our factories to the consumer goods filling shopping carts.

 - Privately Owned: The vast majority of America’s freight railroads own, build, maintain, operate and pay for their infrastructure with little or no government assistance.

 - Capital Intensive: On average, freight railroads spend six times more on capital expenditures as a percentage of revenue than the average U.S. manufacturer.

-- Self-sufficient: Smart public policy gives railroads the ability to earn the revenue required to maintain and modernize the nearly 140,000-mile rail network.
+- Self-sufficient: Smart public policy allows railroads to earn the revenue they need to maintain and modernize their nearly 140,000-mile rail network.

 Keeping American Industries Globally Competitive

 Nearly every goods-related industry relies on rail to get its products to market in the U.S. and beyond.
 These industries include automakers, homebuilders, manufacturers and utilities.

-Average U.S. freight rail rates (measured by inflation-adjusted revenue per ton-mile) were 46% lower in 2017 than in 1981.
-This means the average rail shipper can move close to twice as much freight for about the same price it paid more than 35 years ago, which helps American businesses stay competitive in the global economy.
-This essential network also enables railroads to haul one-third of all U.S. exports.
-In fact, 42% of rail traffic and 50,000 domestic rail jobs, worth $5.5 billion in annual wages and benefits are directly associated with international trade.
+Average U.S. freight rail rates (measured by inflation-adjusted revenue per ton-mile) are 44% lower today than in 1981.
+This means the average rail shipper can move much more freight for about the same price it paid more nearly 40 years ago.
+These cost savings help American businesses stay competitive in the global economy.
+Railroads also haul one-third of all U.S. exports.

 Improving Rail Safety

 Helping the Environment

 Railroads are committed to addressing climate change.
-Investments in sustainable technologies have improved freight car designs and more efficient locomotives have helped railroads reduce their energy consumption, pollution and greenhouse gas emissions.
-According to AAR data, railroads can move one ton of freight an average of 479 miles per gallon of fuel and they are four times more fuel efficient than trucks.
-That means that moving freight by rail instead of trucks reduces greenhouse gas emissions an average of 75%.
+Investments in sustainable technologies have improved freight car designs while more efficient locomotives have reduced energy consumption, pollution and greenhouse gas emissions.
+Railroads can move one ton of freight an average of nearly 500 miles per gallon of fuel.
+They are three to four times more fuel efficient than trucks.
+That means that moving freight by rail instead of trucks reduces greenhouse gas emissions up to 75%, on average.

 Easing Infrastructure Damage & Taxpayer Burden